 Bird Watching Outside the B&B Windows

-Some of the best Minnesota birding, year around, is right outside our windows at Woodland Trails Bed and Breakfast.
+Some of the best birding in Minnesota, year around, is right outside our windows at Woodland Trails Bed and Breakfast.
 Starting each morning before sunrise, and continuing all day, birds that visit the feeders offer endless entertainment.

 Species that visit the sunflower feeders include gold finches, nuthatches and chickadees.

 How many species of woodpeckers have you seen?
-At Woodland Trails’ suet feeders you are likely to see downy, hairy and red-bellied , plus the Woody Woodpecker look-alike, the pileated woodpecker.
+At Woodland Trails Bed and Breakfast’s suet feeders you are likely to see downy, hairy and red-bellied, plus the Woody Woodpecker look-alike, the pileated woodpecker.
 From mid-May through mid-September, tiny hummingbirds amaze guests as they land on a feeder right outside the window.

 Also from spring through early summer, enjoy watching the wood ducks come to the deer feeders every morning and evening.

 Crex Meadows Wildlife Area